Picture This: The Art of Seeing

 Unfortunately, we often have preconceived ideas of what a photograph should look like.
 That’s why we often shoot snapshots in predictable and repetitive ways.
 However, by opening up our imagination and exploring new possibilities, we can become more perceptive of and receptive to detailed nuances of light, form, composition, texture and color — allowing those nuances to dictate the instant we press the shutter, regardless of subject matter.

-Small changes in lighting, compostion and angle can make all the difference in a good photo.
+Small changes in lighting, composition and angle can make all the difference in a good photo.

 Thankfully, we have the camera not only as a tool but also as a gentle guide to help us relearn the way we see.
 By its nature, the camera requires us to slow down and assess and appreciate the scene before us.
 It gives us a license (or excuse) to pause and reflect on the overlooked details of our surroundings.
 The photographer Dorothea Lange once said paradoxically, “The camera is an instrument that teaches people how to see without a camera.”